off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 As a consequence, you cannot tell the full story unless **you model** $P$.
 There is a small but steady information loss—about  $\frac{2}{3}$ of a bit per record (App B.1)—if you drop the frame.
 It’d be no different than asking ‘did they break the law?’ without saying where it happened.
 Run the experiment for many flips and this structure shows up in plain statistics: $\text{LEFT}$ and $\text{RIGHT}$ disagree predictably; the $\text{MIDDLE}$ registers a stable experience of $\text{BOTH}$ events; and the frame labels are continually required to reconcile otherwise incompatible yet honest reports.

 The disagreement is no longer just "they always oppose" (a rule you learn once).
 The extra content is small, but it never goes away.
-It is not the one-off surprise of model identification; it is a steady coordination cost—bits you must carry every time if downstream agreement is the goal.
-In short: **the** **frame is part of the message**—an operational reading of Heisenberg’s dictum (1958).
+It is not the one-off surprise of model identification; it is a steady coordination cost—bits you must carry every time if downstream agreement is the goal. **The** **frame is part of the message**—an operational reading of Heisenberg's dictum.

-This is to build an intuition on perspective: This is to build an intuition on perspective: the frame itself is information, and while not entirely new, it’s modeled far less often than it should be.
+This builds an intuition on perspective: the frame itself is information, and while not entirely new, we model it far less often than we should.
 Shannon’s model doesn’t forbid modeling frames; it simply doesn’t quantify incompatibility across contexts.
 This is not contradiction yet: the reports are consistent—but we needed to show this distinction.

-We show this to distinctly separate information loss from dropping frames (priced by $H(P\mid O)$, here $\tfrac{2}{3}$ bit/record) from structural contradiction across frames (priced by $K(P)$), so readers won't conflate "forgot the label" with "no single story fits."
+We show this to distinctly separate information loss from dropping frames from structural contradiction across frames, so readers won't conflate "forgot the label" with "no single story fits."

 ## **2.3 The Lenticular Coin’s Irreducible Contradiction**

-Having built intuition around perspective and missing information, we finally now arrive to the paper’s purpose: a type of contradiction that persists even when context is fully preserved and the setup is completely transparent.
+Having built intuition around perspective and missing information, we arrive to the paper's purpose: a type of contradiction that persists even when context is fully preserved and the setup is completely transparent.